5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 ## Instructions

+> [!CAUTION]
-> [!IMPORTANT]
+>
-> Back up your EFI folder to a FAT32 USB drive before making changes.
+> Back up your EFI folder to a FAT32 USB drive _before_ making changes.
 If a wrong whitelist entry prevents booting, you will need to boot Windows or another OS to restore your config.

 ### Step 1: Enable DevirtualiseMmio and switch to DEBUG OpenCore